Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research: Detailed Implementation Notes

 Replacing plain text with images, audio, or video increases the processing burden on language-only models and discourages copy-paste prompting.
 For models that are specialized in text extraction and generation, analysing visual diagrams or audio input requires more complex reasoning capabilities.
 Cross-modal instructions reduce the risk of full comprehension by automated agents, but may also pose challenges for human participants.
 Alternative modalities include: \begin{itemize} \item \textbf{Images}: visual step-by-step diagrams (or, less effectively, screenshots of text).
 Researchers should ensure sufficient legibility, but could also consider overlaying visual noise or distortion to deter OCR.
 This format may be difficult for visually-impaired users to respond to. \item \textbf{Audio input}: embedded audio clips or voiceovers.
 These may exclude participants with hearing impairments or non-native language proficiency, and they are harder to reference during task/comprehension check completion. \item \textbf{Video input}: animated walkthroughs or narrated screen recordings.
 Fast-forwarding, skipping, and playing without sound can be disabled.
 However, these formats are time-consuming to produce and may increase participant dropout rates or completion times due to attention demands. \end{itemize}

-Overall, these instruction types increase implementation complexity, requiring additional effort from researchers to prepare what are typically straightforward text instructions, especially when attempting to ensure accessibility and usability across devices.
+\paragraph{Risks \& Considerations} Overall, these instruction types increase implementation complexity, requiring additional effort from researchers to prepare what are typically straightforward text instructions, especially when attempting to ensure accessibility and usability across devices.